 Start by reviewing the triggers to see if anything jumps out as missing or weighted incorrectly.
 If someone else set up the lead scoring years ago and you’re looking at a rat’s nest, consider starting over from scratch.
 If the scoring system looks overly basic, think about adding or updating your scoring attributes based on engagement recency, and if you haven’t already, consider weighing certain web pages differently based on what intent they signal (e.g. pricing vs. careers).

-If you’re using HubSpot to host landing pages and/or a blog, pull up all active templates to ensure that usage of creative assets such as fonts, colors and imagery is consistent across your properties.
+If you’re using HubSpot CMS, or Marketing Hub to host landing pages and/or a blog, pull up all active templates to ensure that usage of creative assets such as fonts, colors and imagery is consistent across your properties.

 Identify and address any navigation inconsistencies across pages and domains/subdomains and take this opportunity to assess your templates for layout and design.
 Take note any templates that could stand to be updated or refreshed for a better user experience.